Leadership & Management

 share this story

 Peace is good and conflict is bad, right?
 Not necessarily.
-Many people think of conflict as exclusively negative and go to great lengths to avoid it.
-But disagreement within workplace teams is actually essential to their long-term business success.
+Many people think of disagreement as exclusively negative and go to great lengths to avoid it.
+But team conflict within workplace teams is actually essential to their long-term business success.

 Conflict can spur the better ideas, creativity and greater innovation that helps leading companies gain a competitive edge.
 And according to a paper by Bernie Mayer, Ph.D., of Queen’s University in Canada, healthy conflict is necessary.
 “Unless we can empower people to deal with problems that arise along the way, to face difficulties, to recognize and adjust when strategies are not working or are impossible to implement, to help those who are struggling, to handle the inevitable tensions and conflicts that challenging work engenders, and to maintain a positive attitude about that work, we cannot build a truly effective team, unit or organization,” he writes.
 He adds that if conflict isn’t dealt with directly, “problems fester, important views are squelched, and effective communication is inhibited.”